chadkluck/npm-chadkluck-cache-data/README.md

 3. Sets the hash algorithm used to create a unique id for each unique request
 4. How big of an object do we save in DynamoDb before storing it in S3?
 (20K objects are ideal, anything bigger is in S3)
 5. How long to wait before purging expired entries (they aren't purged right away but kept in case of errors)
-6. If there is an error getting fresh data, how long do we extend any existing cache (so we can back off while endpoint is in error)
+6. If there is an error getting fresh data, how long do we extend any existing cache? (so we can back off while endpoint is in error)
 7. Set the time zone for intervals.
 For example, we can expire on the hour (8am, 12pm, 8pm, etc) but if we expire at the end of the day, when is the "end of the day"?
 Midnight where?
 If empty it will be UTC.

 Each of these are described in their own sections below.